rajdip-b/windmill-community-integrations/integrations/mailgun/README.md

 - `MAILGUN_API_KEY`: Your Mailgun API key.
 You can create one from the Mailgun dashboard -> API keys.
 - `MAILGUN_DOMAIN`: Your Mailgun domain.
 You can find this in the Mailgun dashboard -> Sending -> Domains.
-- `MAILGUN_BASE_URL`: The base URL for the Mailgun API.
-This is usually `https://api.mailgun.net/v3`.

 To test the integration, you will need to add another environment variable: